 Time Zones in Hungary

-See Hungary’s current local time, CET/CEST offsets, daylight saving schedule, and convert Hungary time to any timezone.
+View Hungary’s current time, CET/CEST offsets, DST schedule, and compare or convert time with other countries and cities.

 Use the visual time grid and hour-by-hour tables to compare Hungary time with any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.